JuliaEarth/GeoStatsBase.jl/README.md

 ### Asking for help

-If you have any questions, please [open an issue](https://github.com/juliohm/GeoStatsBase.jl/issues) without thinking twice.
+If you have any questions, please [open an issue](https://github.com/juliohm/GeoStatsBase.jl/issues) without thinking twice!
 I will be happy to help.

 [travis-img]: https://travis-ci.org/juliohm/GeoStatsBase.jl.svg?branch=master
 [travis-url]: https://travis-ci.org/juliohm/GeoStatsBase.jl